Kimmel Mocks Melania Photo Op: ‘That’s Either an Escape Tunnel or a Shallow Grave’

 On Wednesday night, Jimmy Kimmel welcomed the “King of All Media,” Howard Stern, onto his late-night show.
-But the two “dear friends” only managed to discuss the most powerful man in the world, President Donald Trump, for a grand total of thirty seconds.
+But the two “dear friends” only managed to discuss the most powerful man in the world, President Trump, for a grand total of 30 seconds.

 Earlier on in the program, Kimmel took aim at one of his favorite targets: Melania Trump.
 The comic had previously joked that the White House sinkhole was one of the first lady’s escape tunnels to get away from her misogynistic husband, and on this night, he focused on her decision to erect a tennis pavilion on the White House grounds.